Inference power pilot: NVL72 fleet power management

 Running the workload

-Launch the workload across all 4 pilot racks (72 compute nodes) using the same orchestration tooling and submission flow you used for the 3-rack baseline.
+Archive the effective control state using Part 4, start every evidence stream, then launch the workload across all 4 pilot racks (72 compute nodes) using the same orchestration tooling and submission flow used for the 3-rack baseline.
 DPS is now in the control path and will actively redistribute per-GPU power headroom across the resource group in response to live BMC telemetry.

 What to record